-Richard is a Barrister who has been practicing for over 30 years.
-He lived in Burgmann College at ANU in Canberra during his undergraduate degree.
-He established the College in 2000 because he was concerned that students coming to Melbourne to study could get “lost in the system” if they didn’t know anyone.
-His original idea was to create a community for these students and he works closely with the Assistant Wardens to ensure that continues.
-Richard has five children and he still drops in to say hello and have a chat at dinner most evenings.
+The College was established by Richard Cook, a Barrister who practiced law for over 35 years.
+He lived in Burgmann College at ANU in Canberra during his undergraduate degree and he established Brunswick Street College in 2000 because he was concerned that students coming to Melbourne to study could get “lost in the system” if they didn’t know anyone.
+His original idea was to create a community for these students and he built the College from its original five students to the thriving community it is in 2021.
+Sadly Richard died suddenly in late 2019 but his legacy continues through the College.

 Juliet Cook – Warden

 Juliet was Richard’s wife and was involved in the administration of the College for a number of years.
 She works with the College Committee of Management to chart a course for the future of the College.
 When she is not helping to run the College, Juliet runs a leadership consultancy, has an online leadership programme and raises their daughter, Annabel.
 She works closely with the House Wardens and is at dinner each week to talk with everyone.

 Tracy has recently joined the Brunswick Street College family, having held roles in business administration in various industries including education, recreation and healthcare.
 She has travelled extensively through Australia, Africa and Asia and is passionate about complementary health.
 Tracy is a mother of two teeenager and lives in the inner north but grew up in country Victoria and completely understands the challenges that come with moving to the city.
 She is looking forward to assisting new students in making the most of their inner city living experience.

 Annie joined the College as a student in 2013.
 Since then she has been out in the world studying, travelling and working.
 This year we have enticed her back to work with us.